lj020326/ansible-datacenter/docs/infrastructure-as-code/standard-operating-procedures.md

 1. Clone the inventory repository from Bitbucket
     1. The repository contains a Prod folder for the Production Ansible install and a Sandbox folder for the Sandbox Ansible install.
     2. Inside each of those subfolders are folders for specific inventories.
-We are moving towards one ALSAC folder that contains all of the hosts managed by that instance of Ansible and one aap-inventory folder that contains only the Ansible hosts themselves for managing itself.
+We are moving towards one example.int folder that contains all of the hosts managed by that instance of Ansible and one aap-inventory folder that contains only the Ansible hosts themselves for managing itself.
 2. Create a branch from an active Jira ticket in the repository
 3. Locate the appropriate yaml file and update the group membership for any hosts being added/deleted.
 4. Add/update any data in the group_vars files to reflect changes to any group configuration.